sriharijoshi5/rigi_backend/README.md

 # rigi_backend
 Over the weekend! ( I will have this file more readable in the future commits)

-Right, designed and developed from scratch (someone else would have done it bettter may be ;)
+Right, designed and developed from scratch

 Yes, .env could "not" have been in repo..